WouterBant/GEVit-DL2-Project/Blogpost.md

 Second, as anticipated, fine-tuning the last layer generally yields better results, with further enhancements observed when fine-tuning the entire model.
 Notably, several models surpass the best-reported baselines from GE-ViT, even with only the final layer fine-tuned.
 Moreover, all models employing aggregation without additional parameters outperform the baselines when fine-tuning the entire model.
 This indicates that superior results can be achieved without inherently equivariant models, highlighting the significance of post hoc augmentations in this experiment.

 However, we observed that in this experiment, learning to score the embeddings or learning to aggregate the embeddings with multi-head attention led to overfitting, resulting in decreased validation and test accuracies.

+Finally, when comparing the results of TTA with mean pooling we see that our methods that don't learn to aggregate the embeddings are comparable in terms of performance when we don't fine-tune, however, with fine-tuning these methods are superior.

 #### 2. Training on the full standard MNIST dataset and evaluating on the full rotation MNIST dataset
 One of the advantages of purely equivariant models is that the training data can be in different orientations than the test data, as long as the transformations between the training and testing examples are within the group the model is equivariant to.
 This is typically not the case for non-equivariant models.
 Therefore, we now test how well post hoc methods can improve the performance of non-equivariant models.